 Specialized training in working with addictive disorders including chemical dependency, eating disorders, and sexual addiction.
 Students are trained to work with a wide range of issues and will receive specialized training in the biological, psychological, and spiritual factors relevant to addictions.

-Students may add a certification once they are accepted and enrolled into the Clinical Mental Health Counseling or Marriage and Family Therapy Programs.
+Students may add a certification once they are accepted and enrolled in the Clinical Mental Health Counseling or Marriage and Family Therapy Programs.
 Talk with your advisor about what certificates might be a good fit for your course of study.
 Specific questions about each program should be directed to the program coordinators.

 Addictions Counseling – Dr. William Doverspike email@example.com